exceptionless/Website/content/news/2015/2015-12-08-better-approach-running-azure-webjobs.md

 ### Questions?

-If you have any questions please feel free to contact us via our contact page, in app message, [GitHub issues](https://github.com/FoundatioFx/Foundatio/issues) or our [chat room](https://gitter.im/exceptionless/Discuss).
+If you have any questions please feel free to contact us via our contact page, in app message, [GitHub issues](https://github.com/FoundatioFx/Foundatio/issues) or [Discord](https://discord.gg/6HxgFCx).